Diaresta/DRAFTBOYS/README.md

 - [ ] HTML for drafting page
 	- [ ] Send MTG API to HTML
+	- [ ] Event for selectedCards.
+When hovered, create preview of full card to the left of container
+	- [ ] Add draggable/repositional to selectedCards
+	- [ ] Add sorting to selectedCards - Order picked/CMC/Color
+	- [ ] Remove hard-coded card img tags

 - [ ] Refactor HTML to extend layouts + remove redundant code